rayanfam/rayanfam.github.io/_posts/2017-09-29-simple-openldap-phpldapadmin-setup.md

 LDAP authentication can be used with a lot of services like Apache web authentication, FreeRADIUS, Cisco network devices, etc. which we will go over one by one in future posts.

-any comments are appreciated as always.
+Any comments are appreciated as always.